Signed in as:

 filler@godaddy.com

 Ever wished you could confidently tackle carpentry projects on your ranch or farm?
-This hands-on, three-part workshop series is designed to give you real-world skills in rough and finish carpentry.
-Whether you're looking to build sturdy fences, repair outbuildings, or craft furniture, journeyman carpenter Jonathan Chatman will guide you through every step.
-By the end, you’ll have hands-on experience constructing a project from the ground up—and the know-how to tackle future builds with confidence.
+This hands-on, three-session workshop series is designed to give you real-world skills in basic furniture making.
+Whether you're looking to build sturdy tables, chairs, or cabinets, journeyman carpenter Jonathan Chatman will guide you through every step.
+By the end, you’ll have hands-on experience constructing a furniture project from the ground up—and the know-how to tackle future builds with confidence.

 Where: 7783 NW 93rd St, Terrebonne, OR